 However, the court, after being presented with six binders containing thousands of receipts for other expenses, could not justify any further deduction of income.
 The court wrote, “Despite the amount of paper that was filed and the work I accept must have been devoted to compiling the hundreds of receipts and adding up the totals, the respondent has not provided the evidence I would require to find that the receipts and totals represent expenses that were all actually incurred by the respondent or that they represent business expenses exclusively and not personal expenses.”

 The court found the father had been given sufficient time to outline how his expenses related to his employment, but failed to do so.
 The court also found the father to lack credibility, and did not deserve to be given the benefit of the doubt.

-The lawyers of Lex Arbesman Legal can help you if you have questions around divorce, separation, or child support.
+The lawyers of NULaw can help you if you have questions around divorce, separation, or child support.
 The decisions you must make when going through a stressful time can be difficult, but our pragmatic approach to family law keeps your best interest in mind while aiming to avoid high costs and additional emotional turmoil.
 Please call us at 416-481-5604 or reach us online to schedule a consultation today.